mhr/AC215_CS-CrimsonChat/README.md

 The system will employ a **RAG + LLM architecture** with a **vector database**, featuring a **continuous data pipeline** from Harvard CS sources, cloud-based storage and processing, and a user-friendly interface with authentication.

-The chatbot will provide information on:
-- Courses
-- Events
-- Degree requirements
-- Faculty

----

 ## 🎯 Milestone 4